oleksandrmeleshchuk-epm/Azure-OpnSense/OpnSense/README.md

 Here is what you will see when you deploy this Template:

 1) VNET with 4 Subnets and OPNsense VM with two NICs.
-2) VNET Address space is: 10.xx.0.0/16 (suggested Address space, you may change that).
+2) VNET Address space is: 10.xx.xx.0/16 (accordingly to the project subnet CIDR).
-3) External NIC named Untrusted Linked to Untrusted-Subnet (10.0.0.0/24).
+3) External NIC named nic1 Linked to firewall-frontend (10.xx.xx.0/27).
-4) Internal NIC named Trusted Linked to Trusted-Subnet (10.0.1.0/24).
+4) Internal NIC named nic2 Linked to firewall-backend (10.xx.xx.32/27).
-5) It creates a NSG named OPN-NSG which allows incoming SSH and HTTPS.
-Same NSG is associated to both Subnets.
+5) It creates a NSG named Only-RFC-1918 which allows incoming and outgoing traffic to/from the 10.0.0.0/8, 172.16.0.0/12, 192.168.0.0/16.
+Same NSG is associated to the firewall-backend and management subnets.

 ## Design